Primary Batteries (Non-Rechargeable)

-Lithium primary batteries offer a long shelf life and are suitable for use in low-drain devices; however, they are typically more expensive than alkaline and zinc carbon alternatives.
+Lithium batteries offer a long shelf life and are suitable for use in low-drain devices; however, they are typically more expensive than alkaline and zinc carbon alternatives.
 These disposable cells offer a nominal voltage of 3V; however, the chemical compounds within the cells allow manufacturers to alter the voltage from 1.5V to about 3.7V.
 Lithium primary batteries are typically used in portable consumer electronics and LED lighting.
 Please note that these disposable batteries are typically used in smaller formats, such as in AA and coin cell sizes, due to safety concerns.

 Lithium Thionyl Chloride (LiSOCl2)

 Lithium Thionyl Chloride primary batteries are mostly used in commercial, military and industrial settings, such as within automatic external defibrillator (AED) applications.
 These non-rechargeable cells have a high energy density.
-Lithium Thionyl Chloride primary batteries offer a 3.5V nominal voltage.
-Due to safety concerns and to higher costs, it is best to leave these primary batteries to the experts.
+Lithium Thionyl Chloride batteries offer a 3.5V nominal voltage.
+Due to safety concerns and to higher costs, it is best to leave these disposable batteries to the experts.

 Silver Oxide (Ag2O)

-Silver Oxide primary batteries are designed to provide users with a high energy density; however, these coin cells are typically very expensive because of the cost of silver.
+Silver Oxide batteries are designed to provide users with a high energy density; however, these coin cells are typically very expensive because of the cost of silver.
 For this reason, the silver oxide chemistry is limited to the button cell format typically found in watches and calculators.
 These non-rechargeable cells have a stable, 1.55V nominal voltage, a flat discharge curve and the ability to operate under a wide temperature range.
-Silver oxide primary batteries are perfect for use in low-drain electronic devices.
+Silver oxide single-use batteries are perfect for use in low-drain electronic devices.